Getting started with GNUBG – A Guided Tour

 - Match analysis

-- Saving your on-line matches
+- Saving your online matches

-- Importing your matches
+Importing your matches Analyzing your matches

 - Reviewing analyzed matches